Video Game: Metroid Prime Hunters

 - Color-Coded for Your Convenience: Doors and force fields are colored to match the weapon that will open them.
 The color coding is different from the console games, though- the light blue color is taken by the Shock Coil weapon, so regular doors are now colored gray, and missile doors are now colored brown.

 - Cutscene Power to the Max: Gorea is so built up by lore as being invincible so you'd think the final fight would be massively challenging.
-Nope.
+In its introductory cutscene, it even curbstomps all the other six hunters simultaneously.
+But nope.
 Gorea is by far the easiest final boss of all the Prime games, and is in fact MUCH easier to defeat than some of the previous bosses in that game that were placed there as tests of skill to prepare the hunters for Gorea.
 Which makes total sense when you think about it.

 - Eldritch Abomination: Gorea, whose backstory is right out of the Lovecraft playbook: a formless, starborn evil who crashed into the Alimbic System and started killing everything in sight, absorbing and copying any and all weapons thrown at it.
 It eventually takes imprisoning it away in an extradimensional tomb.
 Needless to say, it wants out.
 Bad.